sonic-net/SONiC/doc/dash/dash-sonic-hld.md

 8. In normal operation, mappings churn often followed by routes and least for ACLs.
 9. ENIs shall have an admin-state that enables normal connections and forwarding only *after* all configurations for an ENI is applied during initial creation.
 When the ENI is admin-state down, the packets destined to this ENI shall be dropped.
 Order of operation/configuration shall be enforced by the controller.
 Sonic implementation shall honor the state set by controller and ENI shall accept and forward traffic only if the admin-state is set to 'up'.
 10. ENI must support 1M active bi-directional TCP connections or UDP flows however the connection pool can be oversubscribed.
 An oversubscription of 2:1 would be expected, so the connection pool can be more optimal if executed as one large table where ENI can be a part of the key.
-11. During VNET or ENI delete, implementation must support ability to delete all *mappings* or *routes* in a single API call.
-12. Add and Delete APIs are idempotent.
+11. Add and Delete APIs are idempotent.
 As an example, deleting an object that doesn't exists shall not return an error.
-13. During a delete operation, if there is a dependency (E.g. mappings still present when a VNET is deleted), implementation shall return *error* and shall not perform any force-deletions or delete dependencies implicitly.
+12. With some exceptions, during a delete operation, if there is a dependency (E.g. ), implementation shall return *error* and shall not perform any force-deletions or delete dependencies implicitly.
+See **Implicit deletion of SAI objects** below for exceptions.
-14. During a bulk operation, if any part/subset of API fails, implementation shall return *error* for the entire API.
+13. During a bulk operation, if any part/subset of API fails, implementation shall return *error* for the entire API.
 Sonic implementation shall validate the entire API as pre-checks before applying and return accordingly.
-15. Implementation must have flexible memory allocation for ENI and not reserve max scale during initial create (e.g 100k routes).
+14. Implementation must have flexible memory allocation for ENI and not reserve max scale during initial create (e.g 100k routes).
 This is to allow oversubscription.
-16. Implementation must not have silent failures for APIs.
+15. Implementation must not have silent failures for APIs.
 E.g accepting an API from controller, returning success and failing in the backend.
 This is orthogonal to the idempotency of APIs described above for ADD and Delete operations.
 Intent is to ensure SDN controller and Sonic implementation is in-sync

 ## 1.7 ACL requirements